Mintbase/Grants-Program/applications/SubIdentity.md

 - **FTE:**  3
 - **Costs:**  16500 DAI

 A basic application with a responsive design is developed which supports querying by address and identity fields.
-A user can query identities from Polkadot or Kusama.
+A user can query identities from Mintbase or Kusama.
 When a search returns multiple results a list view is displayed.
 If there is only one search result or one identity is selected from the list view, a detailed identity view is displayed.

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |